 One-way Real-time Data Sync

-One-way syncs are the best fit for scenarios like live migrations between systems, say from Jira to Azure DevOps, or for consolidating data from multiple sources into a single reporting platform.
+One-way syncs are the best fit for live migrations between systems, like Jira to Azure DevOps, or for consolidating data from multiple sources into a single reporting platform.

 Two-way Real-time Data Sync

-Two-way real-time sync means data flows in both directions simultaneously.
-Changes, insertions, deletions, and field updates in either system are instantly reflected in the connected system.
+Data flows in both directions simultaneously.
+Changes, insertions, deletions, and field updates in either system are immediately reflected in the connected one.

-For example, when a ServiceNow incident is created, a Bug is opened in Azure DevOps.
-Statuses, priorities, urgencies, comments, and other fields stay in sync.
-Any change triggered in either system immediately updates the other based on the rules you’ve defined.
+For example, when a ServiceNow incident is created, a Bug opens in Azure DevOps.
+Statuses, priorities, urgencies, and comments stay in sync.
+Any change triggered on either side immediately updates the other based on your rules.

-Two-way sync is essential when both teams are actively working on the same data.
+Two-way sync is what you need when both teams actively work on the same data.
 Support agents update ticket statuses in Zendesk while developers update Bug resolutions in Jira.
 Both sides see the latest information without switching platforms.

 There’s no more like, “Oh, you created a ticket at your end, but we didn’t see the ticket at our end.”.